- The Windows 7 users who wish to upgrade their OS need to use a Windows 10 compatibility checker.

 Keep in mind that this is the same set of steps that you need to take when upgrading your PC from Windows 7 to Windows 10.
 The only difference here is that you don’t have to go all the way with the process.

-Another thing you should remember is that if you want to use the Media Creation tool to upgrade to Windows 10, you will need to also have a Windows 10 license key at your disposal.
+Note: Another thing you should remember is that if you want to use theto upgrade to Windows 10, you will need to also have a Windows 10 license key at your disposal, in order to activate it.

 Do you find these methods of checking system compatibility useful?
 Let us know what other methods you use in the comment section below.